 Moel ty Ucha is based on two pentagons.

-This is just one of Professor Thom's many surveys that tries to fool us.
-Many more like this can be found on our sister site, StonehengeOlogy.com
+This is just one of Professor Thom's many surveys that try to fool us by plotting geometry through the centre of the stones when it ought to be plotted internally, as shown.
+Many more like this are scattered around this and our sister site, StonehengeOlogy.com

 Kerry Pole stone circle.
 From "Megalithic Sites in Britain" by A Thom.
 Near Newton Pow, Wales.

-So far, I have corrected eight of the most important and will drop them into convenient slots as I've done with those above.
+So far, I have corrected eight of the most important and will drop them into convenient slots as I've done with the abovementioned pair.

 Kelly Pole respects the smallest of Pythagorean triangles, 3, 4 and 5, but in linear form, with circle centre spacings of 3, 4, and 5.
 Clever.